James Clerk Maxwell Max Born Peter Higgs

 At the Higgs Centre we aim to bring together students, researchers and professors in theoretical physics from around the world into an environment where they can teach, learn, and discuss openly and freely.
 We do this through a range of programmes of graduate lectures, seminars and colloquia, workshops and symposia, facilitated by graduate student, visitor and associate programmes.
 All this in a purpose built space designed to encourage interaction, set in the beautiful city of Edinburgh.

 The University of Edinburgh has a rich history of theoretical phyics.
 In the nineteenth century James Clerk Maxwell was a student here, and his friend Peter Guthrie Tait, the inventor of knot theory, was a Professor.
 Max Born, one of the founders of quantum mechanics, was Tait Professor from 1936 until 1953, followed by Nick Kemmer, inventor of isospin.
 In 1960 Kemmer hired Peter Higgs as a Lecturer, and Peter remained here until his retirement in 1996.
 We have two Nobel prize winners: Born (1954) and Higgs (2013).

-The Director of the Higgs Centre is Richard Ball, Professor of Mathematical Physics at the University of Edinburgh.
+The Director of the Higgs Centre is Einan Gardi, Professor of Theoretical Physics at the University of Edinburgh.
 Local organization is through a Management Committee, while more strategic issues are decided with the help of an International Advisory Committee.
 The Centre is located in the James Clerk Maxwell Building, on the Kings Buildings Campus.